ste-ge/GDA1-108611/README.md

-# GDA1-108611
+# Grundlagen der Anwendungsentwicklung A4

-Grundlagen der Anwendungsentwicklung A4
+Submitted by 108611